tabyington/CanvasUserGen/README.md

 # CanvasStudentGen
-A gem file to create random canvas students
+A gem for creating random (and not so random) canvas students